splunk-soar-connectors/microsoftexchangeonpremews/release_notes/unreleased.md

 * Added the support for calendar event emails of type meeting request, meeting response, meeting message and meeting cancellation [PAPP-21990]
 * Added custom view for the 'update email' action
 * Added a new configuration parameter 'Run automation on duplicate event' to control active playbook triggering on duplicate event [PAPP-21323]
+* Changed the hashing algorithm from MD5 to SHA-256 [PAPP-20323]
+* Fixed a bug in the 'get email' action [PAPP-21528]